gladex/MoDET/README.md

 For visualizing the results, we provide visualization scripts in the `visualization` folder.
 These scripts can be directly run to generate plots that help analyze the performance of the imputation method across different datasets and metrics.

 ## Who do I talk to?
-* Have any questions or issues related to the repository, please contact: Dr. Binhua Tang (bh.tang@outlook.com) or Xinyu Gao (2415622926@qq.com).
+* Have any questions or issues related to the repository, please contact: Dr. Binhua Tang (bh.tang@outlook.com).